 As they sat watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up in a car in front of the soldiers.
 He got out of the car and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
 As he left, the Japanese sergeant ordered the soldiers to lower their guns.

 Later in the day, the POWs were moved to an open field in Mariveles.
 The POWs were left sitting in the sun for hours without food or water.
-Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
+Behind the POWs were four Japanese artillery pieces that began firing on Corregidor and Ft.
 Drum which had not surrendered.
 Shells from two American artillery pieces began landing among the POWs, who could do little since they had no place to hide.
 Some POWs were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

 The POWs were ordered to move again by the Japanese and had no idea that they had started what became known as the death march.
 During the march, the POWs received no water and little food.
 It took the members of HQ Company six days to reach San Fernando.
 Once there, the POWs were put into a bullpen that had a fence around it.
 In one corner was a slit trench to be used as a toilet by the POWs.
 The surface of the trench moved since it was covered in maggots.
 The POWs had enough room to sit, but they could not lie down.